GEP 200 Syllabus

 Office Hours and Email

-When you send email, please put [GEP 200.1] or [GEP 200.2] in your subject line.
+When you send email, please put [GEP 200] in your subject line.
 This helps me identify and respond to student emails more quickly.

 Lecture/discussion, 3 hours.
 An introduction to environmental studies and planning, including: humans in relation to the global ecosystem; an overview of problems of energy use, pollution, resource depletion, population growth, food supply, urbanization, climate change and biodiversity; and the search for solutions and future prospects.
 Satisfies GE Area D5 (Contemporary International Perspectives).